 A program may submit an Initial/Renewal Application for Accreditation at any time.
 Once the program submits their application and payment, MACTE will review for completeness and notify the program of acceptance or request any additional information needed for completion.
 When a program’s application is accepted, the program may then advertise as an “Applicant in Good Standing”.
 Once the application has been accepted the program has two years to submit the completedSelf-Study.

-Members receive invoices for their dues at the beginning of July.
+Accredited programs will receive invoices for their dues at the beginning of July.

 MACTE requires every program to affiliate with a MACTE affiliated organization.
 This organization will give your program direction with regard to the curriculum content and any program requirements in addition to what MACTE requires.
 A list of MACTE ‘s affiliate organizations can be found here.